miriamramales/NewFlockingProject/src/augsburg/Lab06/README.md

 Here are the Methods we used in this project.

-#Methods
+# Methods in the Circle Model Class

-Average position ().
+Cohesion ().
 Determines the average position of each boid and returns theta.

-Average direction ().
+Alignment().
 Determines the average direction of each boid and returns theta.

-MoveAway().
+Separation().
 Determines how far the boids move away from each other

 FinalDirection() points the boids in a final direction.

+# Sliders

+Cohesion

+Alignment

+Separation